joshuafuller/takserver-install/README.md

 Web admin can be reached at https://FQDN:8446

-## 4. END USER DEVICE CERTIFICATE ENROLLMENT
+## 4. End User Device Certificate Enrollment
 ### 4.1 ATAK (Android)
 When attempting to connect to the takserver with certificate enrollment, you can "add a server" in ATAK or use the Quick Connect feature.
 If using the "add server", the following information will be needed:
 1. Name: \[User Supplied\]